monteiroleonardo/NmanagementLeys/README.md

 # NmanagementLeys
-Nitrogen management in leys in Sweden
+Nitrogen management in leys in Sweden via machine learning and multiple linear regression models